Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 CriticalStrava

-In the lead-up to and during Russia’s invasion of Ukraine, Strava data revealed Russian military positions.
-Soldiers’ running and cycling routes near military installations showed troop concentrations, staging areas, and base layouts.
-OSINT analysts used the data to track unit movements and verify intelligence reports about the Russian buildup before the invasion was officially acknowledged.
+Before and during Russia's invasion of Ukraine, Strava data gave away Russian military positions.
+Running and cycling routes near installations showed troop concentrations, staging areas, and base layouts.
+OSINT analysts tracked unit movements and verified intelligence reports about the Russian buildup before anyone officially acknowledged it was happening.

-Consequence: The incident became a case study in open-source intelligence.
-Strava data was combined with satellite imagery and social media posts to create a real-time picture of the invasion that rivaled classified intelligence products.
+Consequence: Became a textbook OSINT case.
+Strava data plus satellite imagery plus social media gave analysts a real-time picture of the invasion that rivaled classified intelligence.
+A free running app.

 2023